-Get emergency medical help if you have any of these signs of an allergic reaction: hives, or the first sign of a skin rash; fast heartbeats, difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Ofloxacin: hives, or the first sign of a skin rash; fast heartbeat, difficult breathing; swelling of your face, lips, tongue, or throat.

 headache with chest pain and severe dizziness, fainting, fast or pounding heartbeats;

-sudden weakness or ill feeling, fever, chills, sore throat, mouth sores, easy bruising or bleeding;
+sudden weakness or ill feeling, fever, chills, sore throat, mouth sores, easy bruising or bleeding, pale skin;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Side effects of Ofloxacin in details

 A side effect of any drug can be defined as the unwanted or undesired effect produced by the drug.
 The side effect can be major or in few medications minor that can be ignored.
 Side effects not only vary from drug to drug, but it also depends on the dose of the drug, the individual sensitivity of the person, brand or company which manufactures it.
 If side effects overweigh the actual effect of the medicine, it may be difficult to convince the patient to take the drug.
 Few patients get specific side effects to specific drugs; in that case, a doctor replaces the drug with another.
 If you feel any side effect and it troubles you, do not forget to share with your healthcare practitioner.